blocksds/dswifi/documentation/main_page.md

 Features:

-- It supports accessing the Internet using IPv4.
+- It supports accessing the Internet using IPv4 and IPv6.

   - Open networks and WEP-encrypted networks are supported.
   - In DSi mode, WPA2-encrypted networks are also supported.